Own a cute, teeny-weenie Pom and you want to give only the best? Take a look at our round up for the best dog food for Pomeranians.

 Merrick creates wet food for toy breeds that have more nutrients and vitamins than most other brands.

-- Easily to manage portion sizes.
+- Easily to manage portion sizes

-- Can be mixed with dry food or as a topper.
+- Can be mixed with dry food or as a topper

-- Digestion and metabolism are supported through proper nutrition.
+- Digestion and metabolism are supported

-- Overeating is possible with the wet formula alone.
+- Overeating is possible

 9. Wellness Complete Health Small Breed Senior Formula